Meditation helps train your mind to focus, stay present, and redirect your thought patterns.

 - What am I noticing about my energetic presence?

 You can do a walking meditation for as little as 5 minutes once you get up in the morning by taking a short stroll around the block.
 You can also do this walking meditation on your lunch break, as you walk to get groceries, on your way to your local coffee shop, or after work.

 Walking meditation helps you slow down and start to focus on the present moment.
 Instead of focusing on all the things on your to-do list or what you are stressed out about, you turn your focus on what is going on around you.

 By doing this you can relax, calm yourself, and be present with yourself in a manner that helps you redirect your mind.

 5-Minute Seated Meditation

-For private meditation and yoga classes, get in touch with us online or by calling 619-994-0410.
+For private meditation and yoga classes, get in touch with online today.